cs411-alawini/fa23-cs411-team063-QueryTitans/doc/Stage 1-Project Proposal.md

 The proposed web application, titled "E-Sports Era," is designed to serve as a comprehensive platform for e-sports tournament management.
 Users of E-Sports Era will have access to a wide range of functionalities, including:

-\- Tournament Creation: Tournament organizers can create and customize e-sports tournaments.
+\- *Tournament Creation*: Tournament organizers can create and customize e-sports tournaments.
 They can specify game titles, formats, dates, entry fees, and prize pools.

-\- Participant Registration: Gamers can browse and find tournaments of interest, register for them, and pay entry fees if applicable.
+\- *Participant Registration*: Gamers can browse and find tournaments of interest, register for them, and pay entry fees if applicable.

-\- Match Scheduling: Organizers can schedule match times, display them to participants, and send notifications.
+\- *Match Scheduling*: Organizers can schedule match times, display them to participants, and send notifications.
 Participants can view their upcoming matches.

-\- Gaming Recommendations: Aspiring gamers would be able to leverage the platform by receiving recommendations for games based on their current laptop device.
+\- *Gaming Recommendations*: Aspiring gamers would be able to leverage the platform by receiving recommendations for games based on their current laptop device.

 **3. Detailed Usefulness Description of Application**